jhudson8/smocks/api.md

             yourName: {
               label: 'What is your name?',
               type: 'text',
-              defaultValue: 'John Doe'
+              defaultValue: 'John Doe',
-            }
-          },
-          handler: function(config) {
+              handler: function(input) {
-            // this is how you access action specific user input var yourName = config.yourName;
+                // this is how you access action specific user input var yourName = input.yourName;
                 // this is how you access user input created for the route var phoneNumber = this.input('yourPhoneNumber');
                 // now I would perform whatever action needs to be taken
                 // I would make changes to "state" most likely (more about state later) }
+            }
+          }
         }

       }